ee-todd/ee-ai-tool-guidance/CONTRIBUTING.md

-# Contributing to the Defra AI Tool Guidance
+# Contributing to the Equal Experts AI Tool Guidance

-Thank you for your interest in contributing to the Defra AI Tool Guidance!
-This is a living document and a shared resource for all at Defra, and we welcome your contributions to make it better.
+Thank you for your interest in contributing to the Equal Experts AI Tool Guidance!
+This document is a collaborative resource for all at Equal Experts, and we welcome your contributions to enhance its quality and relevance.

 ## How to Contribute

 ### Reporting Issues

-If you find an error, inconsistency, or area for improvement in the playbook:
+If you find an error, inconsistency, or area for improvement in the guidance:

 1. Navigate to the repository's Issues section
 2. Click on "New Issue"